Outback Steakhouse: Cage-free eggs

 In 2022, Outback Steakhouse's parent company, Bloomin' Brands, announced their commitment to source 100% cage-free eggs across all of their locations by 2030.
 In 2024, they reported that they had reached this goal in their United States locations.

+Awards

+Outback Steakhouse was ranked No. 1 in the 2023 American Customer Satisfaction Index (ACSI) restaurant study for overall satisfaction, menu variety, food quality and beverage quality.

+The Takeout published a related article, "America is falling in Love with Steakhouses all over again" which discusses the broader steakhouse category and Outback's standing in customer satisfaction coverage.